sozonome/muvees-flutter/README.md

 ### Build Signed Android App (without Play Store)

 1. Make sure keystore and its properties file is available at the `/android` folder
-2. Then build the app using this command: `fvm flutter build apk --release`
+2. Then build the app using this command: `fvm flutter build apk --release --split-per-abi`

 ## References